Imvoo/PoETrade_Redesign/README.md

 2. Create a new style and paste in either the `poetrade_grid.css` file or the `poetrade_vertical.css` file found on this repository.
 3. Limit the domains to apply only to **URLs on the domain** `pathofexile.com` so that the CSS only affects the PoE trade website.

+## Updating

+To update, reinstall the CSS file or go to your stylesheet manager and click on 'Manage Styles'.
+There should be an option to 'Check for Updates' and this will prompt you to update to the newest version.

 ## Removal

 1. Go to your stylesheet manager (Stylish or Stylus) and delete the stylesheet installed (should be called **PoE Trade Revamped - Vertical** or **PoE Trade Revamped - Grid**).